mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

   </div>
 </div> -->

-It is possible to add to a Group both Users who already have access to the Company and new Users who will consequently be given access to the Company.
-For the latter, it is necessary to insert the e-mail address to which the invitation to join the Company will be sent.
+It is possible to add to a Group both Users who already have access to the Company and new Users who do not have access to the Company (but which already exist on the Platform).
+For the latter, once inserted their email address, they will receive an invitation to join that Group of the Company.
+As long as they are part of at least one Group of a Company, they can have access to the resources of that Company.

 The provided email will be searched throughout existing users on the Platform and if a match is found the user will be invited to the Company with the defined Role.